dherault/serverless-offline/README.md

 You should then be able to invoke functions as normal, and they're executed against the layers in your docker container.

 ### Additional Options
-There are 2 additional options available for Docker and Layer usage.
+There are 5 additional options available for Docker and Layer usage.
+* dockerHost
+* dockerHostServicePath
+* dockerNetwork
+* dockerReadOnly
 * layersDir

+#### dockerHost
+When running Docker Lambda inside another Docker container, you may need to configure the host name for the host machine to resolve networking issues between Docker Lambda and the host.
+Typically in such cases you would set this to `host.docker.internal`.

+#### dockerHostServicePath
+When running Docker Lambda inside another Docker container, you may need to override the code path that gets mounted to the Docker Lambda container relative to the host machine .
+Typically in such cases you would set this to `${PWD}`.

+#### dockerNetwork
+When running Docker Lambda inside another Docker container, you may need to override network that Docker Lambda connects to in order to communicate with other containers.

-* dockerReadOnly
+#### dockerReadOnly
+For certain programming languages and frameworks, it's desirable to be able to write to the filesystem for things like testing with local SQLite databases, or other testing-only modifications.
+For this, you can set `dockerReadOnly: false`, and this will allow local filesystem modifications.
+This does not strictly mimic AWS Lambda, as Lambda has a Read-Only filesystem, so this should be used as a last resort.

 #### layersDir
 By default layers are downloaded on a per-project basis, however, if you want to share them across projects, you can download them to a common place.
 For example, `layersDir: /tmp/layers` would allow them to be shared across projects.
 Make sure when using this setting that the directory you are writing layers to can be shared by docker.

-#### dockerReadOnly
-For certain programming languages and frameworks, it's desirable to be able to write to the filesystem for things like testing with local SQLite databases, or other testing-only modifications.
-For this, you can set `dockerReadOnly: false`, and this will allow local filesystem modifications.
-This does not strictly mimic AWS Lambda, as Lambda has a Read-Only filesystem, so this should be used as a last resort.

 ## Token authorizers